 How do you get wax out of a candle jar?

 After you have enjoyed your favorite candle you can give your container a new life.
 Soy wax is a softer wax to work with, it's very easy to clean out a candle jar for reuse.
 Simply heat water in a pot on the stove.
 Pour the heated (not boiling) water into the candle container.
-Wait until the container cools down and then pour into a disposable cup lined with paper towels.
+When the container cools down pour the wax into a disposable cup lined with paper towels.
 Gently scoop out wax with a plastic spoon.
 Wipe clean and wash with warm soapy water.
 Use rubbing alcohol on a paper towel to remove any remaining scent left on the container.